skalyaanamoorthy/PoseFilter/README.md

 After activating the environment, the paths can be added to the environment variables, as Anaconda3 was.
 Type `path` into the command prompt, and then copy and paste the links into the path environment variable.
 Once this is done, `pymol` can be used in the command prompt to open the program.
+9. If there are any package errors, oddt can be downgraded to the corresponding build:
+`pip install git+git://github.com/oddt/oddt.git@88a5481e0a74348df5f2a9b27132148a3d5b94c1`

 ### Linux Installation